Frequently asked questions about super

 The amount of tax you pay on super contributions depends on what kind of contribution it was, whether you’ve gone over the contributions caps or if you’re a high-income earner.

-Before-tax (concessional) contributions, like employer contributions and salary sacrifice, are taxed at 15% by the ATO.
+Before-tax (concessional) contributions, like employer contributions and salary sacrifice, are generally taxed at 15%.
 After-tax (non-concessional) contributions, like contributions made from your after-tax income or by your spouse into your super account, are not subject to tax.

 To learn more about tax and super, visit the Australian Taxation Office (ATO) website.